Mortal22Soul/learning_git/README.md

 Final commit for today.

-Almost done learning git will be done by tomorrow afternoon.
+I'll finish learning git completely today.

-This is fun.
+Such a cool piece of software.